In Our Words

 Unsung Americans

 A weekly podcast about the frontline aid workers who delivered US foreign assistance and why it matters in plain English.
-With USAID recently dismantled, there has been confusion about what our government actually did around the world and how aid work shaped diplomacy and peace while also benefiting American interests.
 This show aims to educate the public on what exactly the work looked like from the people who did it.

 Global Development Interrupted

-Global Development Interrupted is a podcast about the people behind U.S. foreign assistance.
-When it was cut, the consequences were evident in offices closing, contracts being lost, and research being defunded—but also in lives being disrupted and communities left vulnerable.
+A podcast about the people behind U.S. foreign assistance.
 Through personal stories, the podcast shares the voices of those who dedicated their careers to global development, showing who they are, why their work mattered, and what was lost when support was withdrawn.
 It’s a space to hear the human stories behind the numbers and to understand why foreign assistance is still needed.

 Watch